UK HealthCare Obstetricians Provide Care Close to Home for Mothers in Appalachia

 "With some emergencies, you have several minutes or an hour, but this was one where we had only a few minutes," Dawson said.
 "We just needed to treat the problem."

 Dawson's diagnosis was a placental abruption, which occurs when the placenta prematurely breaks away from the wall of the uterus.
 From his decades of experience delivering babies in rural Kentucky, Dawson suspected that the blood was complicated by placenta previa, a condition in which the placenta is set low on the uterus and vulnerable to separation during contractions.
 The abruption cut off the baby's oxygen supply, and the doctor feared that the baby would die inside the womb before he was able to deliver.
-He also knew Thorpe was in danger because she was losing a high volume of blood.
+He also knew Thorpe was in danger as she was losing a high volume of blood.

 Dawson's first priority was removing the baby from the womb by emergency caesarian section.
 While working with the ARH medical team, Dawson kept Thorpe and her family calm and informed as the medical team rushed into surgery.

 "He let on like nothing was wrong until it was happening and we knew it was happening," Thorpe said.
-"He talked to me and told me everything's going to be OK."
+"He talked to me and told me everything's going to be ok."

 After Dawson delivered 5-pound Nicholas, he and the medical team focused on stopping Thorpe's bleeding.
-Nicholas had swallowed a small amount of blood but was otherwise a healthy, breathing baby.
+Nicholas had swallowed a small amount of blood, but was otherwise a healthy, breathing baby.
 Thorpe received several transfusions of blood before she was ready to go home with Nicholas.
 But before leaving the hospital, Thorpe and the baby took a picture with Dawson so they would remember the man who worked fast to save their lives.

 "To me, he's the best doctor out there," Thorpe said of Dawson.